Diaries of John Kevin Lloyd - Part 18

 in the night to day to balance them.
 Pay is very complicated as many

-men on the March sheet as at Thanbyuzayat and Rephaw, personal
+men on the March sheet are at Thanbyuzayat and Rephaw, many private

 debts are adjusted through these sheets.
-Fines are deducted even where
+Fines are deducted even when

-not earned and some men are here whose pay has been sent to Rephaw.
+not raised and some men are here whose pay has been sent to Rephaw.

 SATURDAY 17 APR